 In compliance with IFTA tax rates, relevant information must be retained on fuel receipts.
-A few of the specifications include the date of purchase, type and amount of fuel, and the name of the sellers.
+A few of the specifications include the date of purchase, the type and amount of fuel, and the name of the sellers.

 However, carriers that use tax-paid bulk storage must document each withdrawal of fuel.